 - The thesis or dissertation title

 Registration forms will be electronically compiled based on your judging category.
 Please make sure your judging category is correct before submitting the form.
 You may contact Jennifer Haywood or Joel Steele for any questions or problems.
 A list of Poster Abstracts will be published in a booklet and be available at the Student Luncheon.
-Additional copies will be available the second week of April 2016 in the Dean's Office.

 Poster submissions may be reviewed by corporate partners, alumni, faculty, staff or fellow students.
 Awards will be given an undergraduate and graduate poster from each of the departments and centers.
 In addition, authors contributing a poster will be eligible for a random drawing of prizes at the Student Luncheon.
 Judging results will be awarded at the Student Luncheon, Friday, April 8, 2016.
 Posters will be ranked based on 4 major criteria, you may view the Judging forms for specifics.